dragonmainsky/Barking_Dog_ENGINE_for_3D_viewer/README.md

 ## Usage

 1. **Loading Models:**
-   You can load models through the ImGui interface.
-Ensure that models and textures are placed in the respective directories (`models/`, `textures/`).
+   You can load models through the ImGui interface. (glTF)

 3. **Zooming:**
    Use the scroll wheel or ImGui zoom controls to adjust the scene view.